lebesgue125/reinforce_learning/banana/README.md

 # Navigation
 ## Introduction:
-In this project, you need to controll a agent to collect bananas.
+In this project, you need to control a agent to collect bananas.
 When your agent collect a yellow banana, you get +1 reward.
 Or get -1 reward when you collect a blue one.
 So we need to train a agent to get more than 13 rewards in one episode.